 - using a brightly colored ball when playing games

-Depending on the mutation, melanin production can either be slowed or completely stopped.
+Depending on the specific mutation, melanin production either slows down or stops entirely.

-Most types of albinism are inherited in an autosomal recessive inheritance pattern.
-The exception is X-linked ocular albinism.
-This is passed on in an X-linked inheritance pattern.
+Yes, albinism is genetic.
+Most types of albinism have what doctors call an autosomal recessive inheritance pattern.
+The exception is X-linked ocular albinism, which has an X-linked inheritance pattern.

 Autosomal recessive inheritance